SaveliDarhel/EvidencePojistnychUdalosti/README.md

 - *Controllers* (manages data flow of application through URL address mapping)
 - *Views* (shows an information to users of an application by help of HTML forms connecting with different URL address)

+> ### Table illustrates classes and HTML foms that used in arcitacture of this version of app

 > | **Controller** | **View** | **Model** |
 > | :-----------: | :-----: | :-------: |
 > | HomePageController | add.html; detail.html; edit.html; home.html; | Pojistene; PojisteneRepository |